In this article:

 *Note: Respondents are randomly assigned to each idea whether you're fielding your study using Audience Marketplace or Collecting Responses with a link.*

-Finally, within the tile, you’re able to review the first 5 audience members and the idea(s) that they will be exposed to ensure they're viewing the correct number of ideas at random.
+The first 5 audience members and the idea(s) that they will be exposed to ensure they're viewing the correct number of ideas at random.

 Editing Idea Split introduction text in settings